MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/control-access-based-on-network-location.md

 ## Set a location-based policy in the SharePoint admin center

 > [!NOTE]
-> It can take up to 15 minutes for these settings to take effect.
+> It can take up to 15 minutes for these settings to take effect. <br>For info about changing this setting in the OneDrive admin center, see [Control access based on network location or app](/onedrive/control-access-based-on-network-location-or-app).

 1. Sign in to Office 365 as a global admin or SharePoint admin.